Miss Earth 2010

-Miss Earth 2010, the 10th anniversary of the Miss Earth pageant, was held on 4 December 2010 at the Vinpearl Land Amphitheater in Nha Trang, Vietnam.
-Larissa Ramos of Brazil crowned her successor Nicole Faria of India at the end of the event.
+Miss Earth 2010 was the 10th edition of the Miss Earth pageant, held at the Vinpearl Land Amphitheater in Nha Trang, Vietnam, on December 4, 2010.

+Larissa Ramos of Brazil crowned Nicole Faria of India as her successor at the end of the event.
 She was the first Miss Earth from India.

 Eighty-four contestants from various countries and territories competed for the Miss Earth 2010 title.
 The event was broadcast live by STAR World, VTV, ABS-CBN, Studio 23, The Filipino Channel, and other partner networks.

 The Miss Earth winner serves as the spokesperson for the Miss Earth Foundation, the United Nations Environment Programme (UNEP), and other environmental organizations.

 The event was hosted by Oli Pettigrew, host of AXN's Sony Style program, along with Marie Digby and Jennifer Pham with Boyzone lead singer Ronan Keating as the guest performer.
 Vietnamese singer Mỹ Linh performed during the show.